VISIT OUR ART STORE ▶

 Not preparing enough paint

-Another common mistake is running out of paint halfway through your wash.
-I used to think I could just mix more when needed.
+Another common mistake is running out of paint halfway through the wash.
+They used to think they could just mix more when needed.

 But that often created problems.
 The second batch of paint never matched the first—either too diluted or too strong.
 The wash ended up patchy and uneven.

-Once, my second mix was so diluted that I had to paint over it again, trying to fix it quickly.
+Once, their second mix was so diluted that they had to paint over it again, trying to fix it quickly.

 But by then, the first layer had already started drying.
-I had to prepare a third, more saturated batch than the first two.
+They had to prepare a third, more saturated batch than the first two.
 That just made the whole wash look inconsistent.

 Mixing paint during the wash also eats up time.
-While you're rushing to mix more, the first strokes start to dry, and it gets harder to blend new paint into the existing layer.
+While someone is rushing to mix more, the first strokes start to dry, and it gets harder to blend new paint into the existing layer.

 The result?
 Rough patches and uneven color.